 Once you know the exact total of your fully vested 401(k) funds, then you may have up to five options.

-If you decide to do this, then make sure to report that you choose to stay in the new plan.
-Fail to indicate your instructions and your new plan administrator may decide to forcefully transfer you to an IRA of his choosing.
-And the new choice may not be the best match for your financial needs!
-Even worse, the investment return on those forced-transfer IRAs ranges from 0.01% to 2.05%, according to a 2014 report from the U.S. Government Accountability Office (GAO).
+But please note that if you decide to do this, make sure to report that you choose to stay in the new plan.
+Fail to indicate your instructions and your new plan administrator may decide to roll you over to an individual retirement account (IRA) of his or her choosing, and the new choice may not be the best match for your financial needs, because not all IRAs have the investment options you may be looking for.

 Make sure to keep documentation of the entire process and a copy of IRS Form 1099-R as proof that you didn’t withdraw your funds and rolled them over instead.

-If you’re unsure about whether you’ll be able to secure a new job that will offer a retirement plan within 60 days, then completing a direct rollover into a traditional IRA is your best bet.
-One of the advantages of a traditional IRA is that many financial institutions, including banks and credit unions, offer these type of retirement accounts so you’ll have many options to choose from.
+If you’re unsure about whether you’ll be able to secure a new job that will offer a retirement plan within 60 days, then completing a rollover into a traditional or Roth IRA may be your best bet.
+One of the advantages of a traditional IRA is that many financial institutions, including banks and credit unions, offer these types of retirement accounts so you’ll have many options to choose from.
 Another advantage is that unlike some 401(k) plans, all IRA plans accept rollovers from 401(k)s.

-In the event that you think that your job hunt will take several months or decide to take this time as an opportunity to do something else (travel, go back to school, etc.), consider converting your 401(k) funds into a Roth IRA.
-Here’s why.
+If you think your job hunt will take several months, or decide to take this time as an opportunity to do something else (travel, go back to school, etc.), consider converting your 401(k) funds into a Roth IRA.
 Imagine that you only worked four months out of the year and you were fortunate enough to have an emergency fund to cover you for the rest of the year.
-Assuming that you only do some small part-time work during this time, this will be one year in which you will have very small income to report.
+Assuming that you only do some small part-time work during this time, this will be one year in which you will only have minor income to report.
 This could be a great opportunity to take advantage of a lower tax bracket and convert pre-tax contributions into after-tax contributions at a lower cost.

 With an account balance under $1,000, your employer can opt to cash out your 401(k) without your input and mail you a check, withholding the mandatory 20%.
 In this scenario, keep the check and complete a rollover into a new employer-sponsored 401(k) or an IRA within 60 days.